- 6-Minute Article

 What are my blind spots or weaknesses as an investor?

-A key component to a successful relationship with your financial advisor is having he or she know they can be honest with you.
+A key component to a successful relationship with your financial professional is having he or she know they can be honest with you.
 Opening the door to their feedback can help you see your finances more clearly and make the best choices.
-If you want to make a change, be sure to ask your financial advisor, “Is this a good decision?”
+If you want to make a change, be sure to ask your financial professional, “Is this a good decision?”
 “Do you think there is a bias that is negatively affecting my choices?”
 “Is there anything I’m missing here?

 How could I be making more money?